bastian2001/Kolibri-FC/Firmware/docs/blackbox logging.md

 # Blackbox

 The blackbox is being logged on the LittleFS of the flash chip.
-Blackbox files end in .rpbb.
+Blackbox files end in .kbb.
 The format is binary, and the first 4 bytes are the magic sequence 0x20, 0x27, 0xA1, 0x99, the next 3 bytes indicate the used blackbox format version (binary).
 Magic bytes have the advantage of being able to indicate (not verify) the file type.
 Many formats use it, e.g. images.